dslans/bot_aitools/README.md

 # AI Tools Wiki Slack Bot 🤖

-**Production-Ready Community Wiki** with Reddit-style voting and democratic tagging for AI coding tools.
+**A Community Wiki for AI Tools** with Reddit-style voting and democratic tagging for AI coding tools.
 Team members can contribute, vote, and collaboratively tag tools to build a curated knowledge base.
+Integrate security policy documentation around AI to determine if the tool is approved for use at your workplace.

 ## ✨ Key Features